|

 Lenbach.
 The

-room has changed very little today, although it has been subdivided and
+room has changed little today, although it has been subdivided and

-is no longer as big as it appears above.
+is no longer as large as it appears in the period view above.
 Today it is a music practice

 |